EmeraldsFramework/cDataLib/README.md

 # cDataLib
- A helper function library writter in C, containing multiple data structures.
-Brings some cross platform, higher level features meant to be used mainly on embedded as well as high efficient code bases.
+ A high performance library writter in C, containing multiple data structures.
+Brings some cross platform features meant to be used mainly on embedded as well as highly efficient code bases.

 # Compilation
-gcc -Ofast #{file.c} -ldata
+Run the Makefile